itsvvill/stockUp/README.md

 ## Usage

 Users can sign up with an email and password.
-Once they are logged in they can add transactions with name, amount, date, and category (more parameters coming soon...)
+Once they are logged in they can add transactions with name, amount, date, and category (more parameters coming soon...).
+Users can also search for and view live stock prices via the finnhub api.

 ## Features to be implemented